-A child going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding risks, including abuse and neglect, which may include sexual abuse or exploitation; child criminal exploitation; mental health problems; substance abuse and other issues.
+A child going missing and or patterns of unauthorised absence, particularly repeatedly, can act as a vital warning sign of a range of safeguarding risks, including abuse and neglect, which may include sexual abuse or exploitation; child criminal exploitation; mental health problems; substance abuse and other issues.
 Early intervention is necessary to identify the existence of any underlying safeguarding risks and to help prevent the risk of them going missing in future.

-Work around attendance and Missing from Education will be coordinated with safeguarding interventions.
+Work around attendance and Children Missing from Education will be coordinated with safeguarding interventions.

-The school must notify the Local Authority of any pupil/student who fails to attend school regularly after making reasonable enquiries, or has been absent without the school's permission for a continuous period of 5 days or more.
+The school must notify the Local Authority of any pupil/student who has been absent without the school's permission for a continuous period of 5 days or more after making reasonable enquiries

-The school (regardless of designation) must also notify the Local Authority of any pupil/student who is to be deleted from the admission register because s/he:
+The school (regardless of designation) must also notify the Local Authority of any pupil/student who is to be deleted from the admission register under any of the prescribed regulations outlined in the Education (Pupil Registration) (England) Regulations 2016 amendments This means that in our school we will: